 We strive to recruit and retain the most qualified staff, to foster inclusive and family-friendly working practices, and to provide plentiful opportunities for personal and professional development.

-We are committed to improving the equality of opportunity, and removing barriers experienced by diverse groups the university is supporting, including gender, age, disability, race and religion and LGBT.
+We are committed to improving the equality of opportunity, and removing barriers experienced by diverse groups the university is supporting, including sex, age, disability, race and religion and LGBT.
 We organise events, e.g. yearly lunches, for staff and PhD students to discuss Equality & Diversity and the department works with the faculty and university to promote Athena SWAN.

 We are committed to ensuring a fair and transparent recruitment process for all our research, academic and professional support staff.